 Back to: ACCOUNTING, TAX, & REPORTING

-Completed Contract Method (CCM) Definition
+How does the Completed Contract Method (CCM) Work?

 The completed-contract method is most popular in the construction industry.
 Why most contractors prefer this method is that it fits well with short-term contracts as well as projects involving residential construction.
 It is also simple and that the contractor is in a position to delay tax liability reporting until the project is complete.
 Users of the competed contract method use it to recognize all project-related revenue and profits upon project completion.
 The method works the same as the percentage of completion method, and its results are the same.
 The only difference is that the completed contract method recognizes revenues and expenses only at the end of the project.
 Before project completion, this method usually has no useful information to the reader, especially on the financial statements.